 1. Determine How Much Help Your Loved One Needs

 The level of assistance your loved one requires will help determine whether assisted living or in-home care is best.
 For instance, if they need round-the-clock assistance and cannot be left alone, 24-hour home care may be the best option.
-Agencies like Charter Home Health can schedule caregivers during the day and overnight, so there’s always someone alert that your loved one can count on.
+Some care agencies can schedule caregivers during the day and overnight, so there’s always someone alert that your loved one can count on.

 2. Evaluate the Pros and Cons